How to file a Nebraska annual report

 Required information

-The Biennial Report requires specific information to update your entity's state records and maintain compliance.
-Some general requirements for all entities include:
+The Biennial Report requires entity-specific information to update state records and maintain compliance.

 Consequences of not filing

-Nebraska provides a grace period after your biennial report deadline before marking your entity as delinquent, but once that window closes, you immediately lose good standing status.
-This prevents you from obtaining Certificates of Good Standing, which are required for banking, financing, and business transactions, while Nebraska begins sending dissolution warning notices.
+Nebraska provides a grace period after your biennial report deadline before marking your entity as delinquent.
+Once that window closes, your entity loses good standing, which prevents you from obtaining Certificates of Good Standing, per the SOS new business guidance.

 What happens if my business information changes after filing?